jiegliu/helix_notes/README.md

 we pay same, but want more, we stroke one key, hit and released, so much info wasted on a "q"? nope!

-so in default, every key has its first-class function, when we hit it, release it, combinate with other key, and sequence of these keys, should work on first-class usage
+so in default, every key has its first-class function, when we hit it, release it, combinate with other key,
+    and sequence of these keys, should work on first-class usage

-here, helix use hjkl to move around, while it is described in official doc that they work like arrows, well, let me talk details of their usage.
+helix use hjkl to move around, while it is described in official doc that they work like arrows, well, let me talk details of  usage.

 i'm going to talk facts and logical model which help my brain to think and use it, not what other's definition or official definition.